omarkohl/codeandbugs.com/content/post/poker-theory-poker-night/index.md

 * Make whathever the group is doing more attractive so that the EV of attending increases, thus making attendees less likely to choose another activity.
 For example, if you are organizing talks you can try to get more popular and interesting speakers.
+Artificially limiting the number of available spots could be another way of increasing the perceived value of the event.
 * Increase the size of the pool of potential attendees.
 For example assume that a group of 7 friends meets for lunch the last Sunday of every month.
   Experience has shown that each of them is 70% likely to attend.
 This means that on average about 5 friends attend each lunch.
 They would like to have at least 6 people.
 They can achieve this by inviting more people.
 If N is the number of potential participants, N * 0.7 >= 6 leads us to N >= 8.57 i.e. They need to invite at least 9 people total.
+Note that in reality of course different people have different probabilities of attending.

 Closing thoughts: